AmanVatsSharma/srijankimahal-website/src/content/blog/ayodhya-ram-mandir-complete-visitor-guide.md

 ## Conclusion

-Visiting Ram Mandir is a profound spiritual experience.
+Visiting Ram Mandir is a profound experience.
 Planning your stay at Sri Janaki Mahal Trust offers:

 - ✅ Walking distance to temple
 - ✅ Multiple visits possible